Read here What is a Man-in-the-middle (MiTM) attack With the guide of how to prevent man-in-the-middle attacks?

 A Man In The Middle Attack (MITM) is a form of eavesdropping and is a cyber security issue where the hacker secretly intercepts and tampers information when data is exchanged between two parties.

 It is almost similar to eavesdropping where the sender and the receiver of the message are unaware that there is a third person, a ‘Man in the Middle’ who is listening to their private conversations secretly.

 How Are MITM Attacks Perpetuated?

 In MITM (man-in-the-middle) attack, the attacker enters into a conversation between sender and receiver, gain access to the information and impersonate both endpoints that they are sending details to each other.
 However, the attacker intercepts ongoing communication without knowing to both endpoints.
 It is a type of eavesdropping and exposes real-time conversations or data transfer.
 Attacker can send, intercept, and receive data without awareness of the sender and receiver.
 It is a kind of session hijacking and other forms are Sidejacking, Evil Twin, sniffing, etc.

-There are two types of MITM attack like attacker try to find unsecure WI-FI and insert tool between sender and receiver.
-In other method, attacker injects malware into computer, and then malware automatically install itself into the browser to the target and the other is involvement of malware called man-in-the-browser (MITB) attack.
+There are two types of MITM attack like attacker try to find unsecured WI-FI and insert tool between sender and receiver.
+In another method, the attacker injects malware into the computer, and then malware automatically install itself into the browser to the target and the other is the involvement of malware called man-in-the-browser (MITB) attack.

 The Workflow Of MITM Attacks